Part 1 – One Summer Day

 This picture caused the most discussion between the four of us, wondering if we would ever get to be as big as he was between our own legs and if a woman would ever do something like that to us, especially a woman as exquisitely pretty as she was.

-My other friends agreed with Jorge.
-They wanted to be like this man as well, with the muscular body, the huge erection, the moustache and carefully styled hair.
-And once the others had agreed with Jorge, they all looked at me for my conformity to their ideas, their dreams, their wishes.
+My other friends agreed with Greg.
+They wanted to be like this man as well, with the muscular body, the huge erection, the mustache and carefully styled hair.
+And once the others had agreed with Greg, they all looked at me for my conformity to their ideas, their dreams, their wishes.

 Looking at their faces, it seemed as if time came to a stop.